 What is not a State institution?

 The Scheme does not consider an institution a State institution if the NRS Rules prescribe the institution as not being a State institution under the Scheme.
-This rule making power is intended to be used to exclude a State institution where it is more appropriate for another participating institution to pay redress for a person rather than the State.
+This rule making power is intended to exclude a State institution where it is more appropriate for another participating institution to pay redress for a person rather than the state.